 - Summer Reception: 26 June, Old Hall

 - Annual Lecture: 18 November, Old Hall.
-We are pleased to announce that Lord Justice Sales will deliver the lecture.
+We are pleased to announce that The Rt Hon Lord Sales, Justice of the Supreme Court, will deliver the lecture.

 Please note that the Society does not publish a regular newsletter, rather details regarding the three annual events are circulated by email to members of the Society only about 6 weeks in advance.